shitfuckery/usb_stick/RECIPE.md

 sudo sgdisk --print /dev/sdTARGET
 ```

-** FIX THIS so that it uses the new drive size
 <img width="100%" alt="Output of the command `sgdisk --print /dev/sdb`" src="https://github.com/user-attachments/assets/ccb67bb0-cf7b-419d-966e-cdd26669bc96" />

 Based on the information shown above we know that the last partition ends at sector 18094079 and that each sector is 512 bytes in size.
 We will need an additional 34 sectors at the end of the disk image to accomodate the backup GPT header and partition table, for a total of 18094113.
 If you changed the size of your root partition your numbers will be different so make sure you substitute them + 34 in the dd command below.
 Also be sure to replace SAVE with the appropriate drive letter for the USB stick you are saving the disk image to.
 If using a third USB stick this would be `/dev/sdSAVE1/usb_drive_disk_image.img`.
 Note that we are assuming there is only 1 partition on the USB stick you are saving to, if that's not the case replace the 1 in the commands below with the appropriate partition number.